How to Find the Right Kids' Orthodontist in Providence, RI

 Not all orthodontic practices are the same.
-Here's what Providence parents should actually look for when choosing an orthodontist for their child — and why it matters more than you might think.
+What Providence parents should actually look for when choosing an orthodontist for their child.

 If you're a parent in Providence searching for an orthodontist for your child, you're probably looking at reviews, checking locations, and comparing prices.
 All of that matters.
 But there are a few things that rarely come up in a Google search that can make a profound difference in your child's long-term health — not just the straightness of their teeth.